 For most offenses, the applicable SOL is easy enough to figure out.
 Keep in mind, however, that the applicable SOL is the one that was in effect at the time the alleged crime was committed.
 Not so with sex offenses, including rape.
 California does have SOLs for some sexual crimes, however, others can be prosecuted at any time.
 Some rules are clear while others are not.

 For example, it is clear that aggravated rape has no statute of limitations in California, meaning you can be prosecuted for aggravated rape years, even decades, after the crime was allegedly committed.
-Aggravated rape is one in which a weapon was used, the victim was seriously injured, or multiple defendants are involved).
+Aggravated rape is one in which a weapon was used, the victim was seriously injured, or multiple defendants are involved.
 Aggravated sexual assault has no SOL in California.
-Non-aggravated rape does have a SOL of six years; however, there are exceptions.
+Non-aggravated rape does have a SOL of six years, however, there are exceptions.
 Just to complicate matters further, sexual assault (non-aggravated) does have a SOL but that SOL can be waived if a DNA test can conclusively prove the defendant did it.
 For instance, if you can conclusively prove that the defendant committed the crime by DNA analysis, the SOL is changed to within one year after discovery of the DNA.

 Likewise, child molestation has a SOL in theory, however, if a child doesn’t mention the molestation until after the SOL then the State of California may still be able to prosecute when the child (or adult now) does make the accusation.
 If the alleged victim is a minor, the rules become even more complicated.
 In theory, there is a ten year SOL on child molestation.
 Except, there is an exception to that rule that allows a defendant to be prosecuted within one year after the victim tells the police about the crime, regardless of how long ago it actually took place.
 In essence, the exception makes the ten year period inapplicable.

-Due to the complexity of the rape laws and the various statute of limitations rules and exceptions to those rules it is always best to consult with an experienced California criminal defense attorney as soon as you are made aware that you may be a suspect in a rape case, or if you have been accused of any other sex offense.
+Due to the complexity of the rape laws and the various statute of limitations rules and exceptions to those rules it is always best to consult with an experienced California criminal defense attorney as soon as you are made aware that you may be a suspect in a rape case or if you have been accused of any other sex offense.
 Do not assume that the case cannot be prosecuted if the alleged crime occurred many years ago.

-The bottom line is that if you have been accused of rape, or any other sex offense, you need to speak to an experienced criminal defense attorney immediately.
+The bottom line is that if you have been accused of rape, or any other sex offense, you need to speak to an experienced criminal defense attorney right away.
 For immediate legal help, contact San Diego criminal defense attorney Domenic J. Lombardo at (619) 232-5122 to schedule a free and confidential consultation.